AhmedFarrukh/QuantizationExperiments/README.md

 The benchmark is specific to the hardware type (such as x86_64/ARM64) and operating system, so it's important to ensure that the correct version of the benchmark is being used.

 ### Hardware Environments
-We tested on the following hardware environments, which with the exception of Google Colab, are all available through Chameleon.
+We tested on the following hardware environments which, with the exception of Google Colab, are all available through Chameleon.
 <table>
   <thead>
     <tr>